 \section{Conclusion}

-As for testing the Standard Model (SM), the polarization of beams provides a tool and also for diagnosis of new physics.
-Potential of physics can be increased by using polarized beams at linear collider and structure of this underlying physics can be unravelled more precisely.
-Physics beyond the SM can be unearthen by the use of polarized beams as by the use of such beams, more observables can be studied like effective luminosity, effective polarization and left-right asymmetry as discussed in current study.
-The precise measurements of these observables help to measure the production cross-section of particular process more precisely.
-The use of such polarized beams brings about precision, in case of top-higgs yukawa coupling, which has a major role in EW symmetry breaking and mass generation.
-New physics phenomenon can be discriminated like in production processes selection through which decay modes of higgs and and its production rate can be measured.
-Precision and high accuracy is only possible for different observables if we use both the polarized electron and polarized positron beams.
-The polarization sources are being established at CLIC and ILC, but it is still a challenging task to establish them at FCC, this work is understudy.\\
+The polarity of beams offers a precise instrument for SM testing as well as for the diagnosis of novel physics.
+The potential of physics can be increased by using polarized beams at linear collider and the structure of this underlying physics could be unraveled more precisely.
+The physics beyond the SM can be unearthed by the utilization of such polarized beams.
+Ever since by employing such beams, more observables can be investigated like effective luminosity, actual polarization and left-right asymmetry, as discussed in this current study.
+The precise measurements of these observables help to measure the production cross-section of a particular process more precisely.
+In the case of top-Higgs Yukawa coupling, which plays a significant part in EW symmetry breaking and mass creation, the utilization of such polarized beams results in precision. \\ New physics phenomena can be discriminated like in the production processes selection through which decay modes of Higgs and its production rate can be measured.
+Precision and high accuracy is only possible for the different observables if we use equally the polarized positron and polarized electron beams.
+The polarization sources are being established at CLIC and ILC, but it is still a challenging task to establish them at FCC, this work is an understudy.\\